kohler/peteramati/jail/HARDENING.md

     binary or swap the tree.
 13. `CLONE_NEWUTS`; consider `hidepid=2` on the proc mount.

-Phase 1 items 1–4, 6, and 7, and Phase 3 item 12, have landed, as has item 5
+Phase 1 items 1–7, Phase 3 item 12, and (opt-in) Phase 3 item 10 have landed;
-(mount-flag hardening + the tmpfs `size=` cap; only optional read-only mounts remain).
-The next gap before trusting this with adversarial untrusted code on a shared host is Phase 2 (network namespace, seccomp).
+item 9's capability drop is done within the `--userns` path.
+The next gap before trusting this with adversarial untrusted code on a shared host is Phase 2 (network namespace, seccomp); smaller follow-ons are making item 9 unconditional, making `--userns` default-on once verified on the grading hosts, and the larger "rootless setup" refactor (item 10's design B).

 ## 6. Resource-limit configuration